-- Practical Sport & Leadership (40%) Students are assessed in their 2 best practical sports.
+- Coursework unit (40%) Students are assessed in their two best practical sports.
 They complete a piece of coursework where they analyse themselves in a sport of their choice.
-They also plan and deliver a sports coaching session of their choice to a group. - Theory Exam (40%) Contemporary issues in sport which includes: The Olympics and Paralympics, sporting behaviour, performance enhancing drugs, major sporting events and sport development. - Outdoor Adventurous Activities (20%) Students learn about a wide range of Outdoor Activities.
-They take part in many of these through our links with Ulley Activity Centre.
-They are assessed on how they keep safe during these activities and plan how they would deliver an outdoor activity session.
+They also plan and deliver a sports coaching session of their choice to a group and then evaluate their performance. - Theory Exam (40%) Contemporary issues in sport which includes: The Olympics and Paralympics, sporting behaviour, performance enhancing drugs, major sporting events and sports development and technology in sport. - Coursework unit (20%) Students learn about a wide range of Outdoor Activities and the equipment, safety and provision of those activities.
+They take part in an assessed OAA activity in which they are judged on how they keep safe; they then evaluate their performance whilst they also plan how they would deliver an outdoor activity session.